kgish/findhotel-geolocation-gem/README.md

 I am eager to learn more.

 ## TODO

-Unfortunately, I do not have alot of spare time lately, so for the sake of completeness I have listed here those items of the code challenge which must end up on the todo list.
+Unfortunately, I do not have alot of spare time lately, so for the sake of completeness I have listed here those items of the code challenge which I was unable to complete and must end up on the much dreaded todo list.

 * DB configuration - although I've made the gem configurable (see above) I was not able to make it DB configurable.
 * Containers - using the standard Heroku environment for Rails applications, I did not make full use of the dockerized containers.
 * Plugin autoloading - currently the user has to add the gem to the `Gemfile` and run bundle install, rails db:create and rails db:migrate manually.
 Better would be to use a mechanism to load all gem engines in the `/plugins' directly automatically.
-*
+* Thin controller - the locations controller is slightly bloated: the `ip_address` and `import_data` methods should either call private methods or use helper modules.
+* Rake task - the data import can be moved to a helper module and parameterized so that for instance it can be used in watchful mode and/or crontab for importing data whenever the file changes or at certain times as night.

 ## License